Amsterdam/design-system/packages/react/README.md

 import { Paragraph } from "@amsterdam/design-system-react/unstyled";
 ```

-If you do want to style unstyled React components using our css, you can add the component's css from our `@amsterdam/design-system-css` package, like so:
+If you do want to style unstyled React components using our css, you can add the component css from our `@amsterdam/design-system-css` package, like so:

 ```javascript
 import "@amsterdam/design-system-css/dist/paragraph/paragraph.css";